daisugiland/daisugi/packages/kado/README.md

 const manifest = container.list();

-// Now you can iterate the manifest items and decorate methods.
+// Now you can iterate over the manifest items and decorate them.
 ```

 [:top: back to top](#table-of-contents)

 ### Kado.value

-Is useful when you want to inject a value.
+Useful when you want to inject a value.

 #### Usage